HYsxe/ACME/README.md

     Please download the ACME_codes/ folder and follow the instructions in the Readme_ACME_repeat.txt file.

-If you have problems using ACME, please contact hysxe97@gmail.com or hysxe@126.com.
+If you have problems using ACME, please contact hysxe97@gmail.com

 Yan Hu